-Did you know that more than 280 million people practise yoga every year?
-It doesn’t matter how old you are, if you are flexible or not, from which country you are or which hobbies you have.
+Did you know that more than 280 million people practice yoga every year?
+It doesn’t matter how old you are if you are flexible or not, from which country you are or which hobbies you have.
 Yoga is for literally everyone and that makes it so beautiful!
-Yoga means controlling the fluctuations of the mind and creating internal and external union which can be done by various ways.
-Practising asanas is one of the most popular paths of reaching optimum health, a more joyful and peaceful life.
+Yoga means controlling the fluctuations of the mind and creating internal and external unions which can be done in various ways.
+Practicing asanas is one of the most popular paths of reaching optimum health, a more joyful and peaceful life.

 How I Became a Yoga Teacher

 Before I became a yoga teacher I had a pretty boring office job which never really satisfied me.
 I’m still doing some bureaucracy (yes also now as a yoga teacher and probably everyone else who is self-employed), but it’s totally fine as it supports my journey and passion!